okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" /><br>

 When you develop applications that require the customer to sign-in and authenticate, the user authentication deployment model is a critical design consideration.
-In this article we will look at the authentication options Okta provides and what the differences are between them.
+In this article we look at the authentication options that Okta provides and what the differences are between them.

 ## Redirect vs. embedded